troldal/OpenXLSX/README.md

 - TBD: should a row format be used by OpenXLSX as default for new cells created in that row?
 - TBD: should a column format be used by OpenXLSX as default for new cells created in that column, when they do not have an applied row style?
 - TBD: determine if XLMergeCells can somehow be stored with the document / worksheet instead of created on each call

+## (Lars Uffmann) 08 August 2024 - support for XLWorksheet::mergeCells and ::unmergeCells
+* support for XLWorksheet::mergeCells and unmergeCells (with XLCellRange or std::string range reference parameter, option to clear cell contents)
+  * added XLWorksheet new method ::mergeCells with parameter emptyHiddenCells (and convenience const bool XLEmptyHiddenCells = true)
+  * added XLWorksheet new method ::unmergeCells
+  * added XLCell::clear method with bitwise-OR combineable flags: XLKeepCellStyle, XLKeepCellType, XLKeepCellValue, XLKeepCellFormula
+  * added new module XLMergeCells.hpp / XLMergeCells.cpp
+* XLCellRange constructor: added XLInputError exception when range is constructed with a topLeft cell that is to the right or lower than bottomRight cell
+* Demo10: included a demonstration of mergeCells

 ## (Lars Uffmann) 01 August 2024 - xl/styles.xml - support for XLFill patternFill all pattern types, XLFonts scheme & vertAlign, all XLAlignmentStyle values
 * patternFill now supports all patternType values per standard